burstable-ai/burst/examples/mnist_fashion/README.md

 # This example

-This example is a Pytorch implementation neural nets trained to classify the FashionMNIST dataset.
+This example is a Pytorch implementation of neural nets trained to classify the FashionMNIST dataset.
 There are two different types of neural net architectures implemented here:

 * a recurrent neural net (RNN) using LSTM (long/short term memory) neurons
 * a convolutional neural net (CNN)